moccalotto/kaos/_rulebook/main.md

 ## Equipment
 You can buy equipment via the Gold Pieces (GP) granted by your race.
-Your character begins play with any money left from this process.
+No matter how much money is lefter over from buying your starting equipment, your character begins play with a number of GP equal to their CHA.

 {:.noprint}
 See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}).